 Each year the Council identifies funds in its budget to be used for grants.
-In addition to this the Council is responsible for the management of a number of charities or trusts.
+In addition the Council is responsible for the management of a number of charities and trusts.
+Since 2012 the Council has awarded over £24,000 to local community groups and charities.
 To view the grants awarded in the past see Grants Awarded.

 Who can apply for a grant?